In July, Hayward might have the beginning of a resolution.

 "I don't think it's a done deal," said project opponent Nathalie Nguyen, whose family owns La Patisserie Francaise on Mission Boulevard.
 "There's still some space in there to make them change their mind."

 Among Nguyen's concerns is that the one-way loop of streets will hurt commerce downtown.
 She and others are also opposed to the razing of buildings to expand D Street.
-City engineers say that to make the project work, they would have to acquire and tear down businesses, including La Victoria's Restaurant.

 "The freeway was supposed to bring business, not drive it away," Nguyen said.